Cloud-SPAN/genomics02-proj-mngt-cloud-genomics/_episodes/02-project-planning.md

 > ## Exercise
 > Use the padlet to discuss:
+> 1. How would you improve the naming of columns and samples?
-> 1. What are some errors you can spot in the data?
-Typos, missing data, inconsistencies?
+> 2. What errors do you see in the data?
-> 2. What improvements could be made to the choices in naming?
-> 3. What are some errors in the spreadsheet that would be difficult to spot?
+> 3. Are there any erros that would be difficult to spot?
 Is there any way you can test this?
 >
 > > ## Solution
+> > Improvements in names
+> > - Shorten client_sample_id names, and maybe just call them "names"
+> >   - For example: "wt" for "wild-type".
+Also, they are all "1hr", so that is superfluous information
+> > - The prep_date and ship_date might not be needed
+> > - Use "microliters" for "Volume (µL)" etc.
+> >
 > > Errors:
 > > - Sequential order of well_position changes
 > > - Format of client_sample_id changes and cannot have spaces, slashes, non-standard ASCII characters